Lamballe: History

 Lamballe was the capital of the territory of the Counts of Penthièvre, who in 1569 were made dukes.
 La Noue, the famous Huguenot leader, was mortally wounded in 1591 in the siege of the castle, which was dismantled in 1626 by Richelieu.
 The last Duke of Penthièvre granted his son Louis the title Prince of Lamballe.
 The Prince de Lamballe married Marie Therese de Savoie-Carignan and she took the title Princesse de Lamballe.
 The Princess lived with her father-in-law after the early death of her husband.
 She was a close friend of Queen Marie Antoinette and one of the most famous victims of the French Revolution.

 Charles Armand Tuffin, marquis de la Rouërie, hero of the American war of independence, died near Lamballe in 1793.
 Chilean dictator Augusto Pinochet's ancestor, Guillame Pinochet, was a Lamballe native of Breton descent.
 He migrated to then-Spanish Chile in the 18th century.

 In 1973 Lamballe absorbed four former communes: Maroué, La Poterie, Saint-Aaron and Trégomar.
 On 1 January 2016 the former commune of Meslin was merged into Lamballe.

 Population

+The population data in the table below refer to the (delegated) commune of Lamballe proper, in its geography at the given years.

 Inhabitants of Lamballe are called lamballais in French.